-1. Harvest your own Veggies
+1. Harvest Your Own Veggies

 Growing your own food is the easiest way to assert your independence from the food industry.
 If you have your own backyard, you’re already a step ahead.
 For those without, all it takes is a bit of creativity for urban dwellers to grow food on their balconies, terraces, or even windowsills.
 Herbs, tomatoes, strawberries and even potatoes can all be grown in simple pots.
+Herbs tacks are one of the easiest ways to get into urban gardening as well.

-2. The Freedom of Cycling
+2. How to Consume Less: The Freedom of Cycling

-An oldie but a goodie: Ride your bike everywhere and anywhere possible – to work, to the gym or to meet your friends.
-You’re immediately independent from auto producers, gas prices, public transportation agencies, and even traffic.
+An oldie but a goodie: Ride your bike everywhere and anywhere possible — to work, to the gym or to meet your friends.
+You’re immediately independent of auto producers, gas prices, public transportation agencies, and even traffic.
 Plus: You won’t be stuck in an overcrowded subway car or a traffic jam anytime soon.
 The only way you’re even more independent is when walking on your own two feet.

 3. Let It All Hang Out … to Dry

-4. Don’t Toss It, Compost It
+4. How to Consume Less: Don’t Toss It, Compost It

 Do yourself and the environment a favor and start a compost pile.
 Your fruit and veggie waste languishes not in the landfill, but rather can be reused to provide valuable nutrients for your houseplants and garden pots and plots.
 Keeping a compost pile harnesses valuable energy from our food waste and eliminates the need to carry heavy sacks of dirt for planting.
 It’s an easy and important step on the path to self-sufficiency.